dasarijashwanth/Database-Management-Systems/README.md

 # Database-Management-Systems
 # ISM6217-003 Database Management Systems PROJECTS

 This course focuses on the development of well-formed databases to manage data from initial database design to implementation, query, analysis.

 This course teaches Oracle SQL programming in detail along with introduction to MySQL and MongoDB.

-Core concepts of a Database Management System (DBMS) are covered explaining the following functions such as store, retrieve, define, and manage data in a database
+Core concepts of a Database Management System (DBMS) are covered explaining the following functions such as store, retrieve, define, and manage data in a database.

 # TECHNOLOGY USED